Mettingham Castle: Details

 The castle remained in Sir John's family until 1394, when it was given to a college of secular canons from nearby Norton, who established Mettingham College on the small moated court within the castle.
 The monks taught up to 13 boys at the castle.
 After the dissolution of the monasteries the property was sold off to a sequence of private owners after 1542.
 The castle was largely demolished in the 18th century to make way for a new farm house on the site, which lasted until around 1880 when it was pulled down in turn; the house rebuilt on the site reused parts of the original medieval stonework.

-Today the site is a scheduled monument and a grade 2 listed building; the gatehouse still survives, as do some of the stone walls and many of the surrounding moats and earthworks.
+Today the site is a scheduled monument and a Grade II listed building; the gatehouse still survives, as do some of the stone walls and many of the surrounding moats and earthworks.
 In the 21st century a major renovation project occurred at the castle to repair the worsening damage, involving a grant of £330,000 by English Heritage.